Kino-Palatsi Added to the Treasures of European Film Culture

 In addition to Kino-Palatsi, new additions include, for example, Baščaršija district in Sarajevo, Bosnia and Herzegovina, and the Gamla Filmstaden in Råsunda, Sweden.
 You can read all the new Treasures of European Film Culture in the press release of the European Film Academy.

-Tampere Film Festival has a long history at Kino-Palatsi
+Tampere Film Festival Has a Long History at Kino-Palatsi

 Kino-Palatsi was founded in 1929, and according to the European Film Academy, it is a fine example of the luxurious “movie temples” built in the first half of the last century.
 Kino-Palatsi hosted cinema activities until 1991, and today the carefully restored place mainly serves as a restaurant and event venue.